manojkarthick/comictose/README.md

 Created by [A V S Mounica](https://github.com/avsmounica) and [Manoj Karthick](https://github.com/manojkarthick)

 ### Contact
-Join the chat  on [Slack](https://comictose.slack.com/messages/general/)
+Join the chat  on [Slack](https://comictose.slack.com/messages/general/)!
+You can also send an e-mail to manojkarthick@ymail.com.
+Let us know if you need any other Comic.